semanticdata/barebones/README.md

 ## Styled examples

 If you're interested in predesigned [websites built with Barebones](https://superwebthemes.com), check out **SuperWeb Themes** — a variety of expertly designed Barebones examples by us.

+## Changes from Upstream

+- Back to Top Button
+- Animate (sections)
+- Style Blockquotes
+- Style Tables
+- Style Navigation
+- More posts / More projects Buttons